3 Entry-Level Business Analyst Resume Examples For 2023

 3. Metrics really do matter

 • Try to use a variety of metrics if you can!
 Different types of quantifiable data like percentage-based improvements, error reduction rates, and decreased manual work hours can all measure your impact.
-Use all that data to show your merits and keep things fresh!
+Use data to show how you streamlined business operations (and keep your resume fresh)!

 4. Customize every time

-• Yep: Customize your resume for every job application!
-Don’t worry, though, it takes less work than you might think.
-Just revisit the job ad and use those sharp analytical skills to pick out key values, objectives, and word choices to reflect in your resume.
-Switch these out each time, and your efforts will show!
+• Don’t worry: It takes less work than you think.
+Just revisit the job ad and use those sharp analytical skills to pick out key values, objectives, and word choices.
+Switch these out to shift focus between your operations planning skills and your regressions prowess, depending on the individual job requirements.

 5. Try to streamline

 • It can be tough when you have to pack context, technical operations, writing tone, and metrics all into one bullet point . . . but try your best to keep each point brief!
-One line of text per point is ideal, and two is generally the max.
+Keep each bullet point at three lines or under, ideally one or two.
+Prompting ChatGPT to condense your resume can help you streamline each point like you’d polish up your data visualizations.

 What about the length of my resume?

-Keep it to one page or less. recruiters don’t spend long skimming resumes for the first time–in fact, they’ll only spend a few seconds on average.
-So make sure you work all that good stuff onto one page!
+Keep it to one page or less.
+Recruiters only spend a few seconds on average, so make sure you work all that good stuff onto one page!
+Get right to the time you improved company business by paring away unnecessary operations.

 Should I include a career objective?

 If you’re making a notable shift within your industry or aiming for a totally new role, then your resume might benefit from an objective statement.
-If you include one, make sure you mention special skills and how they’ll benefit the company you’re applying to.
+If you include one, make sure you mention special skills like Orcanos or contract negotiations and how they’ll benefit the company you’re applying to.

 How about relevant courses?

 If you’ve just graduated, or if you’ve taken independent classes, include anything that’s relevant to your field!
-Credentials are credentials, after all, and showing the initiative to complete and reference relevant courses only boosts your desirability.
+Credentials are credentials, after all, and your initiative to complete relevant courses only boosts your desirability and strengthens your Business or Data Analytics degree.